leo6862/ulauncher_ukill/README.md

 # UKill, kill your own processes with style

-Inspired by Sindre's fkill project and applied it to ulauncher processs killer extension.
+A ulauncher processs killer extension.

 ## Usage
 - kill #     : kills the process with given ID